cockroachdb/docs/src/current/v23.2/node-shutdown.md

 {{ drain_early_termination_warning }}
 {{site.data.alerts.end}}

 If the `cockroach` process has not terminated at the end of the grace period, a `SIGKILL` signal is sent to perform a "hard" shutdown that bypasses CockroachDB's [node shutdown logic](#node-shutdown-sequence) and forcibly terminates the process.
-This can corrupt log files and, in certain edge cases, can result in temporary data unavailability, latency spikes, uncertainty errors, ambiguous commit errors, or query timeouts.
-When decommissioning, a hard shutdown will leave ranges under-replicated and vulnerable to another node failure until up-replication completes, which could cause loss of [quorum]({% link {{ page.version.version }}/architecture/replication-layer.md %}#overview).

 - When using [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) to run CockroachDB as a service, set the termination grace period with [`TimeoutStopSec`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#TimeoutStopSec=) setting in the service file.